maozhitao/OmicsIntegrationPipeline/README.md

 ## How to use it
 <h4>Please refer step-by-step example for more information</h4>

-### Building Compendium Script
+### Building compendium script (Main script)
 <h4>This script is the main script and will take sample list and a gene annotation file as inputs to build the compendium</h4>

 #### Input
-This script takes two input files and one additional parameter:
+This script takes two input files and one additional argument:
 <ul>
     <li> Input files:
         <ol>